 #5: The Rough-Dry Rule

-So you love a good blowout—and you’re even gotten quite good at doing them on yourself.
+So you love a good blowout—and you’ve even gotten quite good at doing them yourself.
 First of all, props.
 Second of all, we’re going to share a time-saving trick with you, straight from Alli Webb, founder of blowout empire Drybar.
 “You never want to start a blowout with sopping wet hair,” Webb shared with us.
 “If you start with really wet hair, it’s just going to take you that much longer.
 That’s a mistake a lot of women make.”
-Instead, she says to squeeze all of the moisture out right after your shower, wrap your hair in a microfiber towel to soak up more moisture, then undo and apply a heat protectant.
+Instead, she says to squeeze all the moisture out right after your shower, wrap your hair in a microfiber towel to soak up more moisture, then undo and apply a heat protectant.
 Next comes the clincher: rough-drying.
 This means blow-drying using only your fingers, tousling your hair, and focusing at the roots.
 Webb says you should ideally rough-dry your hair 30% to 40% dry before reaching for your brush.
 (You can read more of her blowout secrets here.)

 #6: Be Picky With Products

 Clearly, the task of drying your hair is a plight many women would like to shorten—and thankfully, there are a lot of products on the market nowadays that can make that happen.
 Heat-conducting polymers in the products help wick moisture away from your hair, which leads to a shorter blow-dry; you can try Redken’s Pillow Proof Blow Dry Express Primer ($24) or BlowPro’s Ready Set Blow Express Blow Dry Lotion ($21), both of which guard your hair from heat and reduce drying time.
 If you’re in a pinch, running a traditional mousse, like Herbal Essences Body Envy Mousse ($3), through damp strands before drying can speed up your process and give you added texture, especially if air-drying.